 About The Hotels Network

-The Hotels Network is an innovative technology company working with over 20,000 hotels around the globe.
+The Hotels Network is an inventive technology company working with over 20,000 hotels around the globe.
 Boasting an international team of specialists with deep expertise in hospitality, product design and consumer marketing, the company offers clients a full-stack growth platform to power their direct channel.
 By leveraging a series of integrated tools and analytics, hotel brands can attract, engage and convert guests throughout the user journey.

 THN is proud to have been recognized for the company's product innovations, rapid growth, and unique workplace culture for the second year in a row, most recently named the Best Direct Booking Tool for 2024 in the prestigious HotelTechAwards.